 - The assurance of our academic quality.
 This course is regulated by OFQUAL (UK level 4) on the UK’s education framework, ensuring you can be confident in the quality and recognition of your chosen course.

 - Our research based, up to date and practical course material means IHS graduates can be confident in the quality of service they provide to clients.

 - The comprehensive practitioner tool kit you will receive on graduation designed to help kick start your career and practice.

 - Become part of our growing global Nutrition and Lifestyle Coaching community, with private graduate Facebook group and other ongoing support to help your new career flourish.

 - Take advantage of the support and networking opportunities provided after graduation from Facebook groups and newsletters to CPD courses and networking events.

 - Graduates in the UK and many other European countries can register and insure themselves to practice as a Nutrition and Lifestyle Coach upon graduation.

-With 410 guided learning hours, including 6 optional lecture weekends in London, tutorials, home study and assignments, the Diploma in Nutrition and Lifestyle Coaching programme offers students practical training in key areas – specifically designed to ensure IHS graduates have a unique and diverse set of skills.
+Running over 10 months, with 410 guided learning hours – including 6 optional lecture weekends in London or Dublin – tutorials, home study and assignments, the Diploma in Nutrition and Lifestyle Coaching course offers students practical training in key areas – specifically designed to ensure graduates have a unique and diverse set of skills.